SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 ### Multiple Hierarchies

-If you have more than one [[hierarchy|Hierarchies]] in your settings, the list/matrix view will show each of them separately
+If you have more than one [hierarchies](Hierarchies.md) in your settings, the list/matrix view will show each of them separately

 ## Next/Previous View